Electromagnetic Fields and Cancer

 In 2015, the European Commission Scientific Committee on Emerging and Newly Identified Health Risks reviewed electromagnetic fields in general, as well as cell phones in particular.
 It found that, overall, epidemiologic studies of extremely low frequency fields show an increased risk of childhood leukemia with estimated daily average exposures above 0.3 to 0.4 μT, although no mechanisms have been identified and there is no support from experimental studies that explains these findings.
 It also found that the epidemiologic studies on radiofrequency exposure do not show an increased risk of brain tumors or other cancers of the head and neck region, although the possibility of an association with acoustic neuroma remains open (59).

 Where can people find additional information on EMFs?

 The National Institute of Environmental Health Sciences (NIEHS) website has information about EMFs and cancer.

 The Occupational Safety and Health Administration website has information about workplace exposures to ELF-EMF.

 The US Environmental Protection Agency website has information on power lines and other sources of EMF.

 The European Commission also has general information on EMF.

-The World Health Organization website also has information about EMFs and public health.
+The World Health Organization website also has information on EMF.